Our journey towards air intelligence, for everyone

 Louise Thomas

-Welcome to the fifty-fifth edition of our newsletter, as we start a pan-European programme and continue to push towards our release of AirCoach, with 24-hour tracking!
+Welcome to the fifty-sixth edition of our newsletter, as we start an impact demonstrator programme, continue to develop AirCoach for launch in April and conclude a health economics model for AirTrack!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.
-And we have now hit both 3000 AirTrackers on our product and 3000 followers on Linked In!

 Lía Budnik